 Ways to Make Extra Money From Home

-Virtual Assistant – There’s a huge demand for virtual assistants and the starting pay is typically $20-$60 per hour.
+Virtual Assistant – There’s a huge demand for virtual assistants and the starting pay is typically $20-$75 per hour.
 This can be a totally flexible job and fit into any stay-at-home mom or stay-at-home wife schedule.
 Virtual Assistants might manage social media accounts, proofread, manage email accounts, manage projects, or a variety of other things based on what a client needs.
 I gathered all the resources you need to learn how to become a virtual assistant and listed my favorite tools for virtual assistants.

 Freelance Writing – With the online world, everyone and their mama has a blog, website, or some content that needs to be written.
 Some freelance writers are even hired as ghostwriters to put someone else’s book idea onto paper.
 Ghostwriting is lucrative for those who are excellent writers.
 If you want know how to make money as a freelance writer, Gina Horkey is an excellent teacher.

 Online Teaching / Tutoring – If teaching is your thing but you don’t want to teach during the hours of 8-4 every day, I’ve talked a handful of women who enjoy online teaching.
 If you’re curious about online teaching, the pay, and the requirements, you’ll love my interview with this work-at-home mom who earns more than $20+ per hour with this side gig.